qizhex/debug_code/src/README.md

     --model_dir=./ckpt/exp_1
 ```

-You can also use the colab script noisy_student_svhn.ipynb to try the method on free GPUs.
+You can also use the colab script [noisy_student_svhn.ipynb](https://github.com/google-research/noisystudent/blob/master/noisy_student_svhn.ipynb) to try the method on free Colab GPUs.

 ## ImageNet Results